Spirizeon/Spirizeon/README.md

 Student, I love coffee, ricing and FOSS.
 I'm also a hardcore audiophile and coder.
 </br>
-👩‍💻 I'm currently working on a native desktop assistant for Windows 10/11

-🧠 Exploring about Git, Linux, AI, UI/UX design
+👩‍💻 I'm currently working on a native desktop assistant for Windows 10/11 🧠 Exploring about Git, Linux, AI, UI/UX design
 😄 Pronouns...He/Him/They
 </br>
+## My Projects
+Harley is a virtual desktop assistant for Windows 10 and 11 made with python and MySQL.
+Enhanced with GPT-3
 <a href="https://readme-jokes.vercel.app"><img align="center" src="https://readme-jokes.vercel.app/api" alt="README Jokes"></a>